-Live Smoke Free staff and materials are available for you to use when transitioning to a smoke-free building.
-Our services are free and can be tailored to meet your needs.
+Live Smoke Free staff and materials are available for you to utilize when transitioning to a smoke-free building.

 Live Smoke Free has organized the resources and materials that you may need for these steps into a Three-Part Series for Apartment Managers.
 If you would like to receive hard copies of the folders and their contents, please contact Live Smoke Free.
 For smoke-free housing programs who are inspired by our work, we ask that you contact us prior to reproducing, modifying or sharing our work, and that you credit us for the initial creation of these resources; we are very proud of the hardwork and creativity that went into making these resources.

 Association boards of common-interest communities go through similar steps when adopting a smoke-free policy as their counterparts in rental properties.
 Visit our common interest communities section learn more.